alfateam/orange-orm/README.md

 <details id="column-discriminators"><summary><strong>Column discriminators</strong></summary>
-Column discriminators are used to distinguish between different types of data in the same table.
+<p>Column discriminators are used to distinguish between different types of data in the same table.
 Think of them as labels that identify whether a record is one category or another.
 In the example, the <strong>client_type</strong> column serves as the discriminator that labels records as <strong>customer</strong> or <strong>vendor</strong> in the 'client' table.
 On inserts, the column will automatically be given the correct discriminator value.
-Similarly, when fetching and deleting, the discrimiminator will be added to the WHERE clause.
+Similarly, when fetching and deleting, the discrimiminator will be added to the WHERE clause.</p>

 ```javascript
 import rdb from 'rdb';